antarctica/ansible-mysql-server/README.md

 ## Overview

 * Installs MySQL package with python bindings required by ansible.
-* Configures accounts for local users (root and app) with superadmin and no permissions respectively.
+* Configures accounts for local users (root, controller and app) with full permissions for root/controller.
-* Configures external access, if desired, and configures allowed hosts for users (root and app) as required
+* Configures external access, if desired, and configures allowed hosts for mysql users as required
 * Secures installation by removing test database and the anonymous user
 * Optionally creates an app database assigning the app mysql user full access